-VL is a land based derivative of the naval vertical launch version of the System air/air missile.
+VL Mica is a land based derivative of the naval vertical launch version of the MBDA Missile System Mica air/air missile.
 The system was developed to provide effective air defense for mobile units, and installations.
 The system is designed to counter high speed maneuvering targets at all weather, with a mobile, short range fire-and-forget missile.